-Join Robert Smallwood for an in-depth discussion in this video Mobile, part of Introduction to Information Governance.
+Join Robert Smallwood for an in-depth discussion in this video Mobile, part of Learning Information Governance.

 - [Voiceover] Information Governance for Mobile Devices.…Most mobile devices aren't designed with security in mind.…Smartphone virus infections are harder to detect…than most PC or laptop infections,…and users may be unaware they're being monitored.…What's the most common method for hackers…to get into your information?…To fool you into thinking that they are a co-worker…or to fool you into thinking that…someone that you love is in distress,…and they'll use that kind of phishing technique…to be able to get at your private data.…